-- 22. Work closely with existing stakeholders and partners to address local residents' needs, aspirations and concerns and encourage a sense of ownership. - 23.
+- Work closely with existing stakeholders and partners to address local residents' needs, aspirations and concerns and encourage a sense of ownership. - 23.
 Identify potential users and encourage them to participate in the development and management of the park. - 24.
 Consult the wider Merton community about future plans, proposals and current projects in the park. - 25.
 Provide support to the Friends of Sir Joseph Hood Memorial Playing Field to ensure successful grant applications for improvements. - 26.
 Foster closer relationships with local schools and institutions. - 27.
 Encourage a complementary working relationship between the council and community volunteers.

-Description When Who Budget Source Secured ctive 22.
-Work closely with existing stakeholders and partne encourage a sense of ownership. rs to address local resider nts' needs, as pirations and l concerns 22a Annual Questionnaire Survey Members of Little League and Football Clubs Annually In house 0.5K Revenue 22b Participate in Friends Group Forums & evening meetings Bi Annually In house NA Revenue 22c Hold an annual Green Flag Event 2008 - 11 In house & Friends 1K Revenue Complete Obje ctive 23.
-Identify users and encourage them to participate in the developm nent and man agement of th he park.
+ı Г T Description When Who Budget Source Secured ctive 22.
+Work closely with existing stakeholders and partner rs to address local residen ts' needs, asp oirations and concerns 22a Annual Questionnaire Survey Members of Little League and Football Clubs Annually In house 0.5 Revenue ongoing 22b Participate in Friends Group Forums & evening meetings Bi Annually In house NA Revenue ongoing 22c Hold an annual Green Flag Event 2008 - 11 In house & Friends 1 Revenue Complete 2d Series of 4 workshops for Friends Groups on capacity building, engaging with the community and different group structures, organised with London Parks and Green Spaces Forum.
+2013 - 2014 In house and LPGSF 2 Revenue Complete Obje ctive 23.
+Identify users and encourage them to participate in the developm ent and mana agement of th e park.
 23a Questionnaire survey of park users via Friends.
-Annually In house 0.5K Revenue 23b Monitor visitor levels in park and use of tennis courts and other facilities. i.e. paddling pool Ongoing In house NA Revenue 23c Staff training for public relations 2010 In house NA Revenue Complete Obje ctive 24.
-Consult the wider Merton community about future p lans, propos als and curre nt projects in the park 24a Consultation on Merton Open Space Strategy progress and projects.
+Annually In house 0.5 Revenue ongoing 23b Monitor visitor levels in park and use of tennis courts and other facilities. i.e. paddling pool Ongoing In house NA Revenue ongoing 23c Staff training for public relations 2010 In house NA Revenue Complete Obje ctive 24.
+Consult the wider Merton community about future p lans, proposa ls and currer nt projects in the park • 24a Consultation on Merton Open Space Strategy progress and projects.
 Reporting to Friends Groups, Press releases, progress update newsletter.
-Annually / Ongoing In house 1K Revenue 24b Consultation from Planning Department on the Development of the Local Development Framework Ongoing In house NA Revenue ctive 25.
-Provide support to Friends of Sir Joseph Hood Men overnents. norial Playing Field to ens ure successfu I grant appli cations for 25a Attend Friends Group Forum to raise awareness about available funding sources and agree a timetable for funding applications.
-Biannually In house NA Revenue 25b Apply For Play England Funding to refurbish play area based on consultation at Green Flag day Nov 2008 LBM In House NA Play England Complete Yes Obje ctive 26.
-Foster closer relationships with local schools and in nstitutions.
+Annually / Ongoing In house 1 Revenue 24b Consultation from Planning Department on the Development of the Local Development Framework Ongoing In house NA Revenue ctive 25.
+Provide support to Friends of Sir Joseph Hood Men norial Playing Field to ensu re successfu grant applic cations for 25a Attend Friends Group Forum to raise awareness about available funding sources and agree a timetable for funding applications.
+Biannually In house NA Revenue

+Description When Who Budget Source Secured 25b Apply For Play England Funding to refurbish play area based on consultation at Green Flag day Nov 2008 LBM In House NA Play England Complete Yes Obje Objective 26.
+Foster closer relationships with local schools and institutions.
 26a See Education Action 5 - Section 5.5.3 Obje ctive 27.
-Encourage a complementary working relationship b etween the c ouncil and co ommunity vol unteers.
-27a Agree projects for Community Payback to deliver on site 2011/12 LB Merton NA Revenue / Capital
+Encourage a complementary working relationship b etween the c ouncil and co mmunity volu inteers.
+27a Agree projects for Community Payback to deliver on site 2011/12 LB Merton NA Revenue / Capital 27b Carried out series of seminars for Friends Groups 2014/5 LB Merton .5k revenue completed